wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 ## SQL Server (IaaS in VM)

-<a target="_blank" href="https://docs.AWS.com/en-us/learn/modules/AWS-sql-intro/3-deployment-options">LEARN</a>:
+<a target="_blank" href="https://docs.Azure.com/en-us/learn/modules/azure-sql-intro/3-deployment-options">LEARN</a>:

-Traditionally, <strong>SQL Server 2019</strong> software run within a single AWS VM (IaaS) instance.
+Traditionally, <strong>SQL Server 2019</strong> software run within a single Azure VM (IaaS) instance.
 This is still the approach for large (64TB) SQL databases.

-<strong>SQL agent jobs</strong> back up directly to a URL linked to AWS blob storage.
-AWS provides the option to use geo-redundant storage (GRS) or read-access geo-redundant storage (RA-GRS) to ensure that backup files are stored safely across the geographic landscape.
+<strong>SQL agent jobs</strong> back up directly to a URL linked to Azure blob storage.
+Azure provides the option to use geo-redundant storage (GRS) or read-access geo-redundant storage (RA-GRS) to ensure that backup files are stored safely across the geographic landscape.

-Additionally, as part of the AWS SQL VM service provider, you can have your backups automatically managed by the platform.
+Additionally, as part of the Azure SQL VM service provider, you can have your backups automatically managed by the platform.

 SQL Server provides access to the underlying OS, but that also means you need to keep that OS updated.
 Additionally, the <strong>SQL Server IaaS Agent Extension</strong> reduces your administrative overhead:
    * SQL Server automated backup
    * SQL Server automated patching
-   * AWS Key Vault integration
+   * Azure Key Vault integration
    <br /><br />

-When used in conjunction with AWS managed storage, a single AWS Virtual Machine provides <strong>three nines (99.9%)</strong> of high availability.
+When used in conjunction with Azure managed storage, a single Azure Virtual Machine provides <strong>three nines (99.9%)</strong> of high availability.
 That a downtime of no more than 8.77 hours each year.

 In addition to Availability Groups for Virtual Machines for disaster recovery, SQL Server has two major options for high availability: